brittanynicole7/belly-button-challenge/README.md

 # Project Description

-# Link to github webpage: https://brittanynicole7.github.io/belly-button-challenge/belly_button/StarterCode/
+# Link to Github Webpage: https://brittanynicole7.github.io/belly-button-challenge/belly_button/StarterCode/

 ## Create a Dashboard with 3 Visualizations and a Table to Display Sample Metadata.
 - Use D3 to read in the samples.json file from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json